openstack/openstack-manuals/doc/admin-guide/source/identity-auth-token-middleware.rst

 .. note::

-   Using this option requires an admin tenant/role relationship.
-The admin user is granted access to the admin role on the admin tenant.
+   Using this option requires an admin project/role relationship.
+The admin user is granted access to the admin role on the admin project.

 .. note::